vorticity/arsenalsuite/cpp/lib/PyQt4/doc/sphinx/pickle.rst

 Support for Pickling
 ====================

-The following PyQt classes may be pickled.
+The following PyQt4 classes may be pickled.

 - QByteArray
 - QChar